 What are Probiotics?

-This definition came from a consensus group of experts convened by the FAO in 2001 (PDF, page 5).
 Through the years, many other definitions have been suggested, but this definition from the FAO is most broadly accepted in the scientific community.

 Scientists are learning more each day about the role of microbes in keeping people healthy and the multitude of health benefits associated with consuming the right type and levels of probiotic microbes.